ttomtsis/DVDApplication/README.md

 Note that **the containerized profile does not use an H2 database by default** and if you set it active but forget to provide the above environment variables the server's execution will fail.

+## TLS configuration
+You can use the provided certificates or you can override the following properties to implement your own configuration

+- **server.ssl.key-store** : The location of the keyfile
+- **server.ssl.key-store-password** : The password required ( if required ) in order to access the key file
+- **server.ssl.key-store-password** : The type of the keyfile
+- **server.ssl.keyAlias** : The alias associated with the key file

+Note: mTLS is not supported currently

 ## Locally